What is CNA continuing education (CE)?

 Outside of the state mandated courses in Florida, you usually have some flexibility in choosing which CNA continuing education courses you’d like to take.
-Each of these courses are designed to update or expand the basic skills that were learned during your initial training courses when you gained your CNA license.
+Each of these courses are designed to update or expand the basic skills that were learned during your initial program courses when you gained your CNA license.

 Common CNA CE courses include:

 - Understanding Alzheimer’s